Thermodynamic formalism for discontinuous maps and statistical properties of their equilibrium states: Introduction

-\textbf{Acknowledgment} We are deeply grateful to Ricardo Liberalquino Bioni for his invaluable contributions to this group.
-Our sincere thanks also go to Marcelo Viana and Paulo Varandas for their important input.
-Finally, we extend special thanks to Vanessa Ramos and Martin Anderson for their insightful comments and valuable contributions.
+\textbf{Acknowledgments.} We are deeply grateful to Ricardo Liberalquino Bioni for his invaluable contributions to this group.
+We also thank Marcelo Viana and Paulo Varandas for their important insights.
+Finally, we extend special thanks to Vanessa Ramos and Martin Anderson for their thoughtful comments and support.